codio/site/source/docs/guides/inline.html.md

 The syntax is as follows and actions can be chained together using, separated by a `;`.

 ##Opening
-- `open_file file1 file2 fileN panel=0` where panel is optional, in which case the default panel (0) will be used.
+- `open_file file1 file2 fileN panel=0` where panel is optional, in which case the default panel (0) will be used if not specified.
-- `open_preview file panel=0` where panel is optional, in which case the default panel (0) will be used.
+- `open_preview file panel=0` where panel is optional, in which case the default panel (0) will be used if not specified.
-- `open_file terminal panel=0` where panel is optional, in which case the default panel (0) will be used.
+- `open_terminal command panel=0` where command (a system command) is optional and where panel is optional, in which case the default panel (0) will be used if not specified.
 - `cmd systemcommand argument1 argument2 argumentN`

 ##Closing